addy-dclxvi/debian-bspwm-dotfiles/README.md

 Usually I use Thunar.
 But after Thunar migrated to GTK3, I feel it heavier.
 I tried PCManFM and SpaceFM but did not feel comfortable.
-So I try Nautilus, and it actually not heavy if runs without GNOME.
+So I try Nautilus, and it actually not heavy if it runs without GNOME.
-And with `--no-install-recommends` flag when installing.
+And with `--no-install-recommends` flag when installing, It only pulls a small amount of GNOME dependencies.
-It only pulls a small amount of GNOME dependencies, just like Thunar pulls some XFCE dependencies.
+Just like Thunar pulls some XFCE dependencies.
-Also, I have pulled GNOME desktop other component like Evince, File Roller, GVFS, Pavucontrol, and GNOME Polkit anyway.
+Also, I have pulled other component of GNOME Desktop, like Evince, File Roller, GVFS, Pavucontrol, and GNOME Polkit anyway.

 - **Archive Manager** File Roller